TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.mock-examples.rst

 iteration is :meth:`~container.__iter__`, so we can mock this using a :class:`MagicMock`.

-Here's an example class with an "iter" method implemented as a generator:
+Here's an example kundi with an "iter" method implemented as a generator:

-    >>> class Foo:
+    >>> kundi Foo:
     ...     def iter(self):
     ...         for i in [1, 2, 3]:
     ...             yield i